 Monika Renk’s life has revolved around athletics from a very young age.
 She grew up watching her father as a competitive cyclist and marathon runner.
 She was fortunate to grow up in South Lake Tahoe and quickly followed in her father’s footsteps.
 She started downhill ski racing at age 12 and was racing mountain bikes by age 15.
 Her passion for mountain sports begin to grow even more in high school when she started rock climbing and by her early 20’s was starting to explore more big mountain skiing.

 In 2000 Monika became a certified strength and conditioning trainer through the National Academy of Sports Medicine.
 In 2009 Monika found and fell in love with Crossfit.
 Crossfit has changed her outlook on what it means to be healthy and fit.
 She feels Crossfit has opened up a new world and level of fitness that goes beyond physical capabilities.
-Monika feels that while one’s physical capabilities do grow immensely; a committed Crossfitter also develops great drive, will to succeed, concentration, and self confidence.
+Monika feels that while one’s physical capabilities do grow immensely, a committed Crossfitter also develops great drive, a will to succeed, concentration, and self-confidence.
+She currently leads the Sunday Adventure WODs – a longer, endurance-style, and high intensity workout on the trails of South Lake Tahoe.

 Monika’s philosophy as a trainer is to develop great focus in learning the fundamental movements in the beginning.
 She feels that safety and comfort is crucial at first in order to develop the confidence to move on to bigger and better things.